ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 #### 4.3.1 Application entrypoint

-The `nginx-gateway` entrypoint uses HTTPS by default and utilizes a self signed ssl certificate.
+The `nginx-gateway` entrypoint uses HTTPS by default and utilizes a self-signed SSL certificate.
-The certificate is automatic created.
+The certificate is automatically created when the pod starts.

 #### 4.3.2 Database CA certificate